 Relative humidity (RH) is a ratio that relates the amount of water actually present in air to the amount of water the air could hold if it were fully saturated.
 Since air can hold more moisture at higher temperatures, RH is dependent on temperature.
 For long-term book care, understanding existing RH and temperature conditions is crucial.
 Measurements may range drastically within a given building or even a given room, influenced by factors such as windows, air vents, leaks, and whether a space is above or below grade.
 Traditionally, institutions have used expensive hygrothermographs to track the temperature and RH in given areas.
 Today, digital dataloggers are available that use integrated thermometers and electrolyte solutions to monitor ambient conditions; the data they gather can be downloaded directly to a computer for tracking and analysis.

 Although many conservators believe that books and archives would survive longest at 45°F and 30%RH—temperature and humidity levels more like those in a refrigerator than those found in most libraries and museums—making even small changes to existing temperature and RH patterns can have a tremendous impact on the longevity of book collections.
-Reducing the temperature in which acidic books are stored by 9°F may increase their lifespan 100-fold; cutting the RH in half may double their lifespan.
+Reducing the temperature in which acidic books are stored by 9°F may double their lifespan; cutting the RH in half may do the same.
 Ideally, books should be stored in their own climate-controlled space at temperature and RH levels that are rather low for human comfort (see Table 2).